hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

         "(min-width: 30em) 50vw, 100vw",
         true
     %}
-    <figcaption>This Greek variant of IBM PC's font renders the greek delta as a house!</figcaption>
+    <figcaption>IBM PC-like Greek .psf font from a console-tools linux package, renders the greek delta as a house.</figcaption>
 </figure>

-That can't be a mistake, can it?
 If even the actual Greek uppercase delta is, quite unmistakenly, rendered as a house, then the theory that DEL is just a badly formed uppercase Greek delta character with the bottom corners cut off (due to a lack of horizontal pixels) starts to seem more and more convincing.

 But yet again, it's not so simple.
 VileR pointed out to me that we don't *actually* know what the official IBM PC Greek font looked like!
-The character set above is from a Greek .psf font from *console-tools* (a linux package), which is styled like IBM's, but isn't necessarily based on actual IBM sources.
-The actual IBM Greek character set, CP851, was (presumably) used in IBMs Greek video card ROMs, and supplied on IBM's *National Language Supplement* diskette.
+The original pixel data of the IBM Greek CP851 character set could be (presumably) found in IBM's Greek video card ROMs, or on IBM's *National Language Supplement* diskettes.
 But, neither the ROMs, nor the language diskettes, have ever been made available anywhere.
-The only Greek fonts that have survived are from various software and video cards made by third party vendors, not by IBM.
-And, the [one Greek font VileR has found](https://github.com/viler-int10h/vga-text-mode-fonts/blob/master/PREVIEWS/SYSTEM/DOSMIXED/CP851.F14.png), which *might* be a direct copy of an IBM PC font, actually renders the Greek delta as a delta, not a house!
+The *only* Greek fonts that have survived are sourced from software and video cards made by third party vendors, not by IBM.
+But while most of the third party Greek fonts I found are styled like IBM's, and render 0x7F as a house, they aren't necessarily based on actual IBM sources.
+And, the one Greek font VileR has found, an unknown [MS-DOS CP851 font](https://github.com/viler-int10h/vga-text-mode-fonts/blob/master/PREVIEWS/SYSTEM/DOSMIXED/CP851.F14.png), which *might* be a direct copy of an actual IBM PC font, renders the Greek delta as a delta, not a house!

 <figure class="u-image-full-width">
     {% image